cylc/cylc-doc/src/user-guide/writing-suites.rst

 Cylc :cylc:conf:`flow.cylc` files consist of a suite title and description followed by configuration items grouped under several top level section headings:

+:cylc:conf:`[cylc]`
-- **[cylc]** - *non task-specific suite configuration*
+   Non task-specific suite configuration.
+:cylc:conf:`[scheduling]`
-- **[scheduling]** - *determines when tasks are ready to run*
+   Determines when tasks are ready to run.

    - tasks with special behaviour, e.g. clock-trigger tasks
    - the dependency graph, which defines the relationships between tasks
+:cylc:conf:`[runtime]`

-- **[runtime]** - *determines how, where, and what to execute when tasks are ready*
+   Determines how, where, and what to execute when tasks are ready

    - script, environment, job submission, remote hosting, etc.
    - suite-wide defaults in the *root* namespace
-  - a nested family hierarchy with common properties inherited by related tasks
+   - a nested family hierarchy with common properties inherited by related tasks :cylc:conf:`[visualization]`

-- **[visualization]** - suite graph styling
+   Suite graph styling

 .. _Validation: